 A tremendous amount of innovation has happened in the fire pit category.
 Gone are the days when the only fire pit choices were either super expensive or do-it-yourself.
 Many options have emerged that bring unique features and benefits.
 Here are four of the best.

-Dual combustion often doesn't happen immediately when starting a fire, it requires the fire pit to be designed appropriately, and lots of dry, seasoned fuel.
-It can take a little time for a fire to achieve dual combustion, so don't be discouraged if you get some smoke to start.
+Secondaray combustion often doesn't happen immediately when starting a fire, it requires the fire pit to be designed appropriately, and lots of dry, seasoned fuel.
+It can take a little time for a fire to achieve secondry combustion, so don't be discouraged if you get some smoke to start.
 Efficient combustion is dependent upon the "fire triangle" (heat, fuel, oxygen) being present.
-Dual combustion and/or low smoke combustion depends upon these requirements being present at the top of the fire pit engine (near upper airflow holes).
+Secondary combustion and/or low smoke combustion depends upon these requirements being present at the top of the fire pit engine (near upper airflow holes).

 2. Removable ash pan

 Have a few fires and you'll quickly notice ash builds up within your fire pit.
 As more ash gathers, the fire burns less efficiently, which contributes to smoke and other aesthetic issues.
 It used to be quite a hassle to remove ash, though.
 You'd have to use a shovel to scoop the cooled ash out or perhaps a wet-dry vaccuum, or you would have to pick up often heavy and very dirty pits to dump out the ash.

 The addition of a removable ash pan for TIKI® Brand Fire Pits has been a game changer.
 Ash falls through holes in the bottom of the fire pit and collects in the pan, which can be slid out and emptied.
 Add the fact that TIKI® Brand Fire Pits burn more efficiently and create less ash to begin with, clean up becomes a lot easier.